top of page

 (Short-timer) â€‹

-Gary Sherman is a former U. S. Coast Guard Storekeeper and served from 1969 to 1973.
+Gary Sherman is a former U. S. Coast Guard 2nd Class Storekeeper and served from 1969 to 1973.

 Gary claims three reasons for joining the Coast Guard: